sahlmohammedwork-commits/libinsight/README.md

 **Library Statistics Analysis and Visualization**

-libinsight is a package that provides R code for working with statistics of academic libraries. libinsight offers an S3 class, seven functions, and a built-in example data set.
+libinsight is an R package for analyzing and visualizing academic library circulation data.
+It provides an S3 class (`libdata`), eight exported functions for analysis and reporting, and a built-in example dataset for demonstration and testing.
 ---

 ## Installation